epics-base/pvxs/documentation/client.rst

 In the generic form of put(), the field values to sent have to be passed to the builder callback.
-This is necessary as the server mandated PV type definition is not known when an Put operation is initiated.
+This is necessary as the server mandated PV type definition is not known when a Put operation is initiated.

 Additionally, a put operation will by default first fetch the present value of the PV and provide it to the builder callback.